Skip to content

 Understanding the DLCN Score

-Familial hypercholesterolemia (FH) is one of the most common inherited lipid disorders, affecting approximately 1 in 250 individuals worldwide.
-It is characterised by markedly elevated LDL cholesterol from birth and carries a significantly increased risk of premature coronary artery disease if left untreated.
+Familial hypercholesterolaemia (FH) is one of the most common inherited lipid disorders, affecting roughly 1 in 250 people.
+It causes markedly elevated LDL cholesterol from birth and, left untreated, substantially raises the risk of premature coronary artery disease.

-The Dutch Lipid Clinic Network (DLCN) score is a validated clinical tool used to estimate the probability that a patient's elevated cholesterol is due to familial hypercholesterolemia rather than polygenic or lifestyle-related causes.
-It was first published in 1999 and has since become the most widely used FH scoring system internationally.
+The Dutch Lipid Clinic Network (DLCN) score estimates the probability that a patient's elevated cholesterol is due to FH rather than polygenic or lifestyle-related causes.
+First published in 1999, it remains the most widely used FH scoring system internationally.

-The score incorporates five domains: LDL cholesterol level, personal history of premature coronary artery disease, family history of early cardiovascular disease or hypercholesterolemia, physical findings such as tendon xanthomas or corneal arcus, and genetic testing results if available.
-For patients currently on lipid-lowering therapy, the calculator includes a built-in statin-adjusted LDL back-calculation to estimate untreated levels.
+The score draws on five domains: LDL cholesterol level, personal history of premature coronary artery disease, family history of early cardiovascular disease or hypercholesterolaemia, physical signs such as tendon xanthomata or corneal arcus, and genetic testing where available.
+Within each domain, only the single highest-scoring item is counted.
+For patients on lipid-lowering therapy, the calculator back-calculates an estimated untreated LDL-C before scoring.

 DLCN Score Interpretation